ahwkim/bewd_homework/10-rails-routes-and-controllers/homework.md

 We're going to create a login page for a fictional super secret secure military base.

-Create a simple rails app called Hack The System (`rails new animal_translator`) that does the following:
+Create a simple rails app called Hack The System (`rails new hack_the_system`) that does the following:

 * On the homepage, welcome users to the **Super Secret Military Mainframe** with a link to 'login'.
 * On the login page, ask the user to enter their Super Secret Security Code.